-Engineering Ministries International (EMI) is a non-profit organization made up of design professionals who donate their skills to help the underprivileged around the world.
-EMI provides full design services for facilities which serve the poor in developing countries around the world.
+EMI is a non-profit organization composed of design professionals who donate their skills to help the underprivileged throughout the world.
+EMI provides full design services for facilities that serve the poor in developing countries.

-Based in Atenas, Costa Rica, EMI’s América Latina office focuses on the Spanish speaking Americas and the Caribbean.
+Based in Atenas, Costa Rica, EMI’s América Latina office focuses on the Spanish speaking Americas and Caribbean.
 Projects range from churches and orphanages to schools and hospitals.
 During his tenure as EMI staff, Tim participated in projects in Ecuador, Nicaragua, Guatemala, El Salvador, Honduras, Costa Rica, Panama, Mexico, the Dominican Republic, and Haiti.

 In a recent presentation to the American Institute of Architects, Architecture for Health Panel, Tim presented some of the differences between designing healthcare facilities in developing countries versus North America.
 These differences ranged from construction methods to design influences.